hamotime/osticket-creating-and-working-tickets/README.md

 2. Open a new tab in the browser, login to the osTicket Helpdesk login page as Helpdesk Agent "John".
 You should notice the new ticket when you login under "Open" tickets (URL http://localhost/osTicket/scp/login.php).
 3. Click into the ticket, read the issue summary and description and observe the properties and set these properties to the ticket:
 - Update SLA Plan: Choose "Sev-A", as it is a high priority issue.
 And we will write "Large Impact!
 Customers unable to do online banking".
-- Update Assigned to: Choose "Online Banking".
+- Update Assigned To: Choose "Online Banking".
 This will assign the ticket to the online banking department.
-- Update Help Topic: To "Report a Problem: Business Critical Outage".
+- Update Help Topic: "Report a Problem: Business Critical Outage".
 Include the note: "No customers able to access online banking!"
 When you refresh the ticket you will see the ticket history has been updated with the changes you made.
 4. Log out of the Helpdesk login page.
 Re-login with the "Jane" account.
 You will see the ticket under "Open" within "Tickets".
-Click into the ticket and work it to completion as Jane
+Click into the ticket and work it to completion as Jane.
 5. Change "Assigned To" property: Jane Doe
 6. Go to the Post reply section.
 I will reply to the ticket with a theory of the probable cause and investgate further to verify if this is the cause.
 I will respond with:
 - "I suspect the problem might be related to the recent update.
 We tested it sufficiently, but I am going to look into it further and roll it back if that caused the issue".
 Post the reply, refresh the ticket and you should see that it has been updated in the ticket history.
-- In this mock scenario I will pretend I am a helpdesk agentand take th next step and investigate further.
+- In this mock scenario I will pretend I am a helpdesk agent and take the next step and investigate further.
 I discover and verify that the cause was an update that was rolled out overnight which caused the system to go offline.
-7. Post another reply:
+7. Post another reply in the ticket:
   - "It was determined that the root cause was the recent update.
 We rolled it back, notified the vendor and are waiting for a proper fix.
 Online banking should be up and running".
 Post the reply.
-You will notice in the ticket history all of the changes that were made my "Jane" and "John"
+You will notice in the ticket history all of the changes that were made by "Jane" and "John"
 8. Change Ticket Status to "Resolved" and click close.
 You should notice that under "Open" within the "Tickets" page the table should be empty as it has been moved to "Closed" within "Tickets".
 </p>
 <p>